cran/energyr/README.md

 install.packages("energyr")
 ```

-Or to install the developmental version:
+Or to install the development version:

 ```S
 devtools::install_github('paulgovan/energyr')
 ```

-# License
-energyr is licensed under the [Apache](http://www.apache.org/licenses/LICENSE-2.0) licence. &copy; Paul Govan (2015)